acgetchell/mundus-atrox/src/journals/sixth.md

 9. *Viker* kills a Goblin.
 10. Hobgoblin misses 2 attacks on *CoralKing*.
 11. *Wulrif* casts Dissonant Whispers against the Grick, which fails its Wisdom save.
 It takes 21 damage and immediately slithers away.
-12. Actius Removes Earth under the Hobgoblin Leader's feet.
+12. *Actias* Removes Earth under the Hobgoblin Leader's feet.
 It makes a saving throw and fails, falling prone.
 (He gets disadvantage, and everyone else gets advantage on him).
 13. *Geral* misses an attack on something.
 14. I hit the Hobgoblin Leader for 15 damage and it looks hurt!
 15. *Tasbros* casts Sleep on all of the remaining Goblins.